The Regenerative Business Summit

 Beyond the Summit:

-There is a new Regenerative Business Community forming in Early 2021 that focuses on The Regenerative Governing Body Community.
-Think of the Summit as an introduction to The Regenerative Governing Board Community that will work in depth on the five factors that move it from a board working operationally, to one working strategically in world-changing ways.
-In the Regenerative Business Community, We will explore moving beyond the lower paradigm (activist, advocacy thinking) which increases polarization and resistance.
+There is a new Cohort of The Regenerative Business Community forming in January 2022 that focuses on Regenerative Business Strategic Thinking.
+Think of the Summit as an introduction to The Regenerative Business Community that will work in depth on the six core factors (e.g.Essence Thinking, Regenerative Performance Indices) that move it from a business working operationally, to one working regeneratively in world-changing ways.
+In the Regenerative Business Community, we explore moving beyond the lower paradigms (mechanistic behavioral) which increase degenerative practices and outcomes.
 We learn how not to get caught up in lower energy processes when things feel grave, and move toward a Quantum paradigm view and understanding, which has been behind hundreds of major changes over centuries.
 It is a fundamental paradigm shift we need now.
-In addition to The Regenerative Governing Board Community, there will be a magazine launched, working with Carol, to write about Social Justice and Unbiasing, for those who want to deepen their critical thinking about the subject of applying Regeneration to the most gnarly social questions.
+In addition to The Regenerative Business Community new cohort, we have a Change Agent Community increasing Living Systems way of working with organizations.
 There will be limited seats at the table for this engagement.
+See our case stories of extraordinary outcomes on the CarolSanfordInstitute.com website.

 Join us for the Virtual Summit

-Not appropriate for business managers or consultants.
+Not appropriate for consultants.
 Make sure you are a good fit before paying.
 No refunds.

 Producer and Director